UK’s Daily Telegraph put on sale

 According to The Times, the Barclay family is reviewing the ownership of all its holdings, including The Ritz hotel.

-The Barclays have owned the newspapers, which are close to Prime Minister Boris Johnson’s Conservative party and a champion of Britain’s EU exit, since 2004.
+The Barclays have owned the newspapers, which are close to Prime Minister Boris Johnson’s Conservative party and a champion of Britain’s European Union (EU) exit, since 2004.

 Operating profits fell from £16.3 million (3.25 billion) in 2017 to £3.1 million (Rs62 million) last year, while revenues dropped from £278 million (5.55 billion) in 2017 to £271 million (Rs5.4 billion) in 2018, according to The Times.
 The newspapers did not respond to requests for comment.